Tom and Sheila Springer Charity

 This funder does not have a public application process.
 Grants are made at the absolute discretion of the trustees.
 There is no published application form, deadline cycle, or formal grant criteria available.

-Organisations seeking funding should write directly to the charity via their registered address or contact the accountants who administer the charity:
+Organisations seeking funding should write directly to the charity via their registered address:

 Simpson Wreford LLP